frankfletcher/Sign1/.ipynb_checkpoints/README-checkpoint.md

 Using this technique, we were able to create images at a rate of about 8 frames per second but there were issues.
 The webcam interface we used didn't allow us to move from one position to another quickly enough.
 That meant that anytime we moved too fast, we had many images with motion blur.

 Without the ability to move from position to position, the images obtained would be even more homogenous.
-Because of that, we found it more effective to use a cell phone to video the sign while continuously moving, changing backgrounds, lighting, and sign variations.
+Because of that, we found it more effective to use a cell phone to video the sign while continuously moving, changing backgrounds, lighting, and camera angles, and sign variations.
 We could even walk through different locales while holding the sign.

 To process these videos, we developed several small utilities:
 1. Loop through all character videos and explode them into images (https://github.com/cogsci2/Sign1/tree/master/notebooks/utils/ExplodeVideo.ipynb)
 2. Create a new sub-datgaset from a larger dataset: (https://github.com/cogsci2/Sign1/tree/master/notebooks/utils/DatasetCuller.ipynb)

 as well as some others.

+We tried hard to vary the data as much as we could within our limited means:
+* 3 different people with different skin tones and both sexes represented
+* Multi colored indoor lighting - tungsten, flourescent, etc
+* Very bright sunlight, outdoors
+* Very strong backlighting
+* With almost no ambient light
+* illumination from only a laptop screen
+* mutiple colored kitchen gloves (decrease the dependency on skin tones)
+* signing in front of a desktop screen with many hands in the background

 ## Data - Augmentation / Obfuscation